mayooear/ai-company-researcher/README.md

 This will run the `demo.ts` file, which will start the workflow and stream the output to the console.

 ## Customization

+You can customize the prompts used in the workflow.

+[TO DO]